Charles "Hungry" Williams: Studio musician

 In the early 1960s, Williams lost his position as the first call studio drummer in New Orleans to John Boudreaux, and dropped out of the recording scene.
 He left for New York as the British Invasion eclipsed record sales and radio play in New Orleans.
 Said Earl King, "He was one of those who drifted off and got into this whirl and that was it.
 He was around New York somewhere.
 Charles Williams, a hell of a drummer."
 New York City became Williams' adopted home as it had for New Orleans expatriate drummers jazz and R&B stickman Idris Muhammad and Charles “Honeyman” Otis, who played drums with Professor Longhair.
-Williams' last known recording session was for Albert King's "New Orleans Heat", produced by Allen Toussaint for Tomato Records in New Orleans.
+Williams' last known recording session was for Albert King's album New Orleans Heat, produced by Allen Toussaint for Tomato Records in New Orleans.

 Later years

 In his later years Williams made few public appearances.
 His last was an impromptu jam session at New York City's Lone Star Cafe in April 1985.
-“I remember Dr. John was playing ‘Iko Iko’", said Barbara Becker, a close friend to Williams, “and Charlie thought the drummer didn’t have the beat right.
+“I remember Dr. John was playing 'Iko Iko'", said Barbara Becker, a close friend to Williams, “and Charlie thought the drummer didn't have the beat right.
 So he just jumped up on the stage and took the sticks out of his hands and began to play."

-Charles “Hungry” Williams died May 10, 1986 in New York City after years of battling Paget's disease of bone, a crippling bone marrow disorder.
+Charles “Hungry” Williams died on May 10, 1986, in New York City after years of battling Paget's disease of bone, a crippling bone marrow disorder.